straydogstudio/meta_reports/README.md

 ###Writing a report

 - Write the data method using a static method in the `app/models/meta_reports/report.rb` model.
 The method should accept the params hash as its single argument.
-It should return the data in the form of a hash or a MetaReports::Data object.
+It should return the data in the form of a MetaReports::Data object or a hash.
 - Create a new report record using the reports page.
 The name must match the data method name.
 - If not using the default templates, write your own templates.